LiamKarlMitchell/InfiniteSky/README.md

 * [MongoDB](http://www.mongodb.org)

 Some assumptions are that you know how to do basic file management and use the command prompt or terminal.
 As well as download and install files.
-We suggest setting up your code somewhere such as
+We suggest setting up your code somewhere like c:\node\projects and check out Infinite Sky using a GIT client.

 Server is currently untested on linux.
 I have been running it on Windows 7
 ```